 Saatchi & Saatchi is the smallest of the three main advertising networks within Publicis Groupe.
-It has enjoyed a strong run since its acquisition by Publicis, making the very most of its new-found security to win a string of important accounts.
-This finally allowed the agency to forget the troubles it endured during the previous decade.
+It enjoyed a strong run after its acquisition by Publicis, making the very most of its new-found security to win a string of important accounts.
+This finally allowed the agency to forget the troubles it had endured during the previous decade.
 Once the core of Maurice and Charles Saatchi's world-beating marketing empire, Saatchi & Saatchi suffered serious setbacks in the early 1990s.
 Uncontrolled over-expansion led to the ousting of its founding brothers, and subsequent demerger from its corporate parent Cordiant.
 (The Saatchi brothers launched rival agency M&C Saatchi).
 After a brief period of independence, Saatchi & Saatchi was snapped up by Publicis in 2000.
-In 2007, the network was aligned within Publicis with stablemate Fallon under the umbrella name SSF Group.
+In 2007, the network was aligned within Publicis Groupe with stablemate Fallon under the umbrella name SSF Group.

 Selected Saatchi & Saatchi advertising

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links:

 |TeamOne Advertising||Saatchi & Saatchi Pro|